 However, when traveling, a lot of that control goes out the window.
 We’re thrust into situations where we can’t control what or how things are cooked, where we’re eating, or what’s available to us.

-This is where the difference maker becomes not trying to control the things that are out of our control, but rather, focus on controlling things that are within our control.
+This is where the difference maker becomes not trying to control the things that are out of our control, but rather, focusing on controlling things that are within our control.
 And this will be different depending on the situation you find yourself in.

 - It could be packing high-protein snacks to help make sure you’re getting enough.